ElazarK/content-docs/scripts/CuckooGetReport.md

-Use this script to get the report of a completed analysis.
+Gets the report of a completed analysis.
 ## Script Data
 ---